How to Research Gold Spot Prices

 - Gold bars must have a minimum fineness of 995.0 parts per thousand

 - Gold bars must weigh between 350-430 troy ounces.

 This size of bar is most commonly used by central banks and government treasuries, and it’s not a “consumer” product, as such, for obvious reasons, but now you know what’s meant by the term.

-It’s worth saying that Rosland Capital’s gold bars, though rather smaller, exceed the “good delivery” fineness specifications, so you can rest assured there.
+It’s worth saying that the gold bars that Rosland sells, though rather smaller, exceed the “good delivery” fineness specifications, so you can rest assured there.

 How Do I Research Gold and Silver Prices?